TBT8A10/Research/README.md

    * Searches bootable firmware on the eMMC and maybe on the SD Card too.
    * If none is found, enters **MASKROM mode**.
       * According to Rockchip, we can force enter it by "shorting the eMMC clock to GND" (basically, prevent eMMC from being read so no firmware can be found and loaded)
       * Some devices include two testpoints next to the eMMC that can be used to do this.
-I haven't dissasembled mine so no idea if we have them
+I disassembled mine and it doesn't seem to have them.
 3. **miniloader/idbloader** (`MiniLoaderAll.bin` in firmware)
    * **"Usbplug" Mode** (`rk3368_usbplug_v2.6` inside `MiniLoaderAll.bin`)
-      * These following points are speculation from what I have read, as I haven't tested it myself
-      * Similar to MASKROM mode, but can flash individual partitions
-      * Should be accessible through MASKROM mode; open AndroidTool, select and configure the partition(s) you want to flash and make sure to select `Loader` and set its path to your `MiniLoaderAll.bin`.
-Device will boot into that miniloader's Usbplug mode and flash the partitions
+      * Helper of MASKROM mode.
+This mode is entered when flashing firmware or partitions in MASKROM.
    * Finds and loads Uboot.
-It's possibly it may first search for it on the SD Card.
+It's likely it may first search for it on the SD Card
-      * From experience, if Uboot is corrupted and can't be loaded, device will enter MASKROM (or usbplug?) mode.
 4. **Uboot**
     * If the respective key combination is pressed, enters Uboot's **LOADER mode** or Android's recovery.
     * Finds a bootable boot image in the following order:
         * SD Card
-            * I couldn't manage to boot anything from an SD Card other than Uboot (and thus LOADER mode) which is enough to unbrick the device in some cases
         * eMMC
         * USB Device (untested)
     * Loads resources from boot image (DTB, logo...)